Vong Sarendy: Cambodian Civil War

 Admiral Vong Sarendy was credited for maintaining high levels of efficiency, discipline and morale in the ranks of the Khmer National Navy during the Cambodian Civil War, mainly due to sufficient rice rations, good leadership in the field and prompt payment of wages.
 Unlike the Cambodian Army and the Khmer Air Force (KAF), the MNK was not seriously handicapped by corruption – despite the fact that Lieutenant General Sosthène Fernandez, the FANK Chief-of-Staff and Commander-in-Chief of the ANK, did used the Navy to collect protection money for guarding river transport services in which his family had investments –, constant changes in command, or military incompetence, though it did faced severe budgetary restraints after U.S. financial aid was slashed in 1973.

 On 12 April 1975, the United States government carried out operation Eagle Pull, the evacuation of the U.S. embassy staff and of all remaining U.S. citizens from besieged Phnom Penh as well as acting president Saukham Khoy.
-Following his departure, a seven-member Supreme Committee headed by Lieutenant general Sak Sutsakhan, which included Admiral Vong Sarendy, former prime-ministers Long Boret and Hang Thun Hak, Op Kim Ang and Brigadier general Ear Chhong (Chief-of-Staff of the Khmer Air Force), assumed the authority over the collapsing Republic.
+Following his departure, a seven-member Supreme Committee headed by Lieutenant general Sak Sutsakhan, which included Admiral Vong Sarendy, former prime-ministers Long Boret and Hang Thun Hak, Op Kim Ang and Brigadier general Ea Chhong (Chief-of-Staff of the Khmer Air Force), assumed the authority over the collapsing Republic.
 On 17 April 1975, Phnom Penh began to fall to the Khmer Rouge forces.
 Vong's MNK headquarters in the Chrui Chhangwar Peninsula across the Tonle Sap river from Phnom Penh was encircled and a final phone call to head of state Sak Sutsakhan confirmed the dissolution of the supreme committee.
 On the committee's 5th day in office, Vong committed suicide as the insurgents entered his office in the Chrui Chhangwar Naval Base.